nguyensjsu/sp19-202-goofy-object/journal/week3-Xiaoting Jin.md

 ### Finished This Week
 1. Finished an method that returns the piece position of computer player randomly
 2. Finished board evaluation function and a method that returns the piece position of computer player taking one-step calculation
-3. Wrote an alpha-beta minimax prune algorithm, but with some bugs.
+3. Wrote an alpha-beta minimax prune algorithm, but with some bugs
 4. Add `prototype` design pattern
+5. Test the game
 ### Planned Next Week
 1. Fixed the alpha-beta function.
 ### Problems/Blocks